Sharon M. Danes, Extension Specialist and Professor — Family Social Science

 Personal Crises Are Stressful

-Unemployment may mean you can spend time with your children, spouse or other family members.
-Work on household projects that you haven't had time to do.
-Read up on a topic you've wanted to learn more about.
+If you are dealing with unemployment or underemployment, you may be able to spend more time with your children, spouse, or other family members; work on household projects that you haven't had time to do; or read up on a topic you've wanted to learn more about.

 Every member of the family feels stress during tough times.
 Support and communicate with one another.
 Some roles and responsibilities may need to be changed until the crisis is over.
 Be flexible and willing to try new things.
-Studies show that families who meet challenges head-on are the most likely to successfully cope with crises.
+Studies show that families who meet challenges head-on are the most likely to successfully cope with crises (Danes, 2006; Major, Klein, & Ehrhardt, 2002; Masten, 2001; Oughten & Wheelock, 2003).

 Change can be difficult, but all family members need to pull together during a crisis.